Winter Snow and Ice and Cart Placement

 Back to Top

-Starting June 1st, it will cost you a little more to dispose of garbage and tires at the Westside Residential Waste Disposal and Recycling Center on Asquith Road in West Kelowna.
+Starting January 1st 2019, it will cost slightly more to dispose of garbage at the Westside Residential Waste Disposal Center on Asquith Road in West Kelowna.
+Details

 For more information on the Westside facility tipping fee increases, visit regionaldistrict.com/recycle.